neuroo/equip/README.md

 `BytecodeVisitor` is also provided to iterate over all the bytecode (however, no rewriter is currently available to easily append one instruction at a time).

+Another part of the API in equip allow for reasoning about the python bytecode (currently, with control flow analysis).

 ### Bytecode Injection
 The current way to inject custom code in the original bytecode is handled by the [`SimpleRewriter`](http://equip.readthedocs.org/en/latest/equip.rewriter.html#equip.rewriter.simple.SimpleRewriter).
 It allows for injections in multiple parts: